praveen70/HR/README.md

 # HR
-this  hr application which is developed by using reactjs, redux, redux saga , nodejs Sequelize mssql here i user some packages npm install npm create-react-app npm install react-router-dom
+this application which is developed by using reactjs, redux, redux saga , nodejs Sequelize mssql here i used some packages npm install npm create-react-app npm install react-router-dom